Nicholaiii/express-validation/README.md

 `express-validation` is an express middleware that validates a request and returns a response with errors; if any of the configured validation rules fail.

 We use [joi](https://github.com/hapijs/joi/tree/master) to define validation rules.
-We have a hard dependency on Joi in order to avoid compatibility issues with Joi releases.
-We are using snyk, which should help with this process.
+This fork uses Joi as a peer dependency.

-Currently support Joi v17.x.x
+Currently supports Joi v17

 ## Parameter types
 We support validating the following parameter types: